Twin pregnancies are the most common multifetal pregnancies.

 Amniotic fluid discordance is the most reliable predictor of poorer outcome.

 Ultrasound assessment of multi-fetal pregnancies

-The role of ultrasound is crucial in adequate monitoring of the pregnancy and planing for delivery.
+The role of ultrasound is crucial adequate in the monitoring of the pregnancy and planning for delivery.
 The number of fetuses and their chorionicity and amnionicity must be determined, as well as monitoring for complications and anomalies.

 Determining chorionicity and amnionicity

 It is easiest to determine chorionicity and amnionicity in the first trimester.